-The BACnet® interface features a green LED and a red LED for indication of traffic on the RS-485 bus.
+The BACnet[®] interface features a green LED and a red LED for indication of traffic on the RS-485 bus.
 The green LED is lit when an incoming packet is received, and the red LED is lit when an outgoing packet is transmitted to the bus.
-At power-up, both LED blink twice simultaneously as a sign of the boot process being completed.
+At powerup, both LED blink twice simultaneously as a sign of the boot process being completed.
 A constantly lit LED serves as an indication of a fault condition in the reception or sending process.

-Display and Operation
+Display and Operation with OPA2-VC

-Operation modes Control symbols Î Occupied: (Comfort) All control functions operating per set points.
-Heating (reverse) active Unoccupied: (Standby, Economy) If enabled, alternative setpoints are used with the intention to reduce energy consumption.
-Cooling (direct) active OFF OFF: (Energy Hold Off, EHO) Normal control functions are inactive, inputs are monitored for alarms.
-0 Schedule set • Manual override, delay on enable function Fan active
+Operation mode symbols Control symbols Î Occupied: (Comfort) All control functions operating per set points. ۲ Heating (reverse) active Î Unoccupied: (Standby, Economy) If enabled, alternative setpoints are used with the intention to reduce energy consumption.
+Cooling (direct) active OFF OFF: (Energy Hold Off, EHO) Normal control functions are inactive, inputs are monitored for alarms. Θ Schedule set • Manual override, delay on enable function Fan active